 NYC Multicultural Festival is for EVERYONE; it's about celebrating all cultural expressions through music, dance, poetry, art, food, fashion, etc. The festival is organized for the community by the community.

-Future Leaders is a mentoring program of the New York African Chorus Ensemble which aims to supplement formal education with the skills and experiences young people need to establish a successful career in any industry.
-With the NYC Multicultural Festival as a platform young adults are given hands on experience learning about and being involved in event planning, community service, grant writing, role of city agencies, etc.
+Future Leaders is a mentoring program of the New York African Chorus Ensemble which aims to supplement formal education with the knowledge, skills and experiences young people need to have a good moral foundation, live a purpose driven life, contribute positively to their community, establish a successful career in any industry and learn everything they need to know in order to take up leadership positions in NYACE.
+With the NYC Multicultural Festival as a platform young adults are given hands on experience learning about and being involved in event planning, community service, grant writing, civic engagement, etc. We believe that young people should be groomed at early stages in their life to take up the baton of leadership.
+Learn More

 Every cultural community, unique in its mode of dress, food, language, beliefs and customs, adds to the sight, sound, taste and smell of NYC.
 However, this great city is often plagued by hate crimes.
 Inspired by the desire of retired NYPD Chief of Department, Philip Banks III, to have ‘Police and Community working together to combat issues of racial/ethnic discrimination and violence in New York City, the Celebrate Diversity Celebrate You Festival was founded in 2010.
 The name of the festival changed to NYC Multicultural Festival in 2014 because it is a celebration of New York City and its many diverse cultural traditions.